marczhermo/sscounter/README.md

 }
 ```

 Pretty much so far this is very straight forward.
-We can run `vendor\bin\sake dev/build` for SS4.
+We now can reload the page with `?flush`
 Below is the screenshot of a single record we can create and edit.

 ![TextField Version](https://raw.githubusercontent.com/marczhermo/silverstripe-sscounter/master/docs/img/TextField_version.png)